CrowdStrike/aws-verified-access/README.md

 ### 12. Install the browser extension

-In this step, you'll install the AWS Verified Access browser extension on your client endpoint.
+Install the AWS Verified Access browser extension on your client endpoint.
 In this example, we'll be using the Chrome browser.
-However, AWS Verified Access supports Firefox, too and the instructions are nearly identical.
+However, AWS Verified Access also supports Firefox and the instructions are nearly identical.

 1. Navigate to the [Chrome Extension Store](https://chrome.google.com/webstore/category/extensions)
 1. Search for `AWS Verified Access` and install the extension

 ### 13. Verification

-In this step, you'll verify that your private application is properly protected by AWS Verified Access.
+Verify that your private application is properly protected by AWS Verified Access.

 1. Confirm that the AWS Verified Access Endpoint is successfully provisioned by running `aws ec2  describe-verified-access-endpoints --region us-west-2` and confirm that `Status.Code` is equal to `Active`
 1. Navigate to your private application domain, which is the value of `ApplicationDomain`